The Ultimate Guide to Storytelling in Marketing & Business

 3. Decide what kind of story you’re telling.

 Not all stories are created equal.
 To decide what kind of story you’re telling, figure out how you want your audience to feel or react as they read.
+This will help you figure out how you’re going to weave your story and what goal you’re pursuing.

-Incite Action
+Inciting Action

-Convey Values
+Conveying Values

-Tell stories that tap into familiar emotions, characters, and situations so readers can understand how it applies to their lives.
+I try to tell stories that tap into familiar emotions, characters, and situations so readers can understand how it applies to their lives.

 If it seems like more of a niche type of story to share, it’s actually on the rise.
 In fact, 44% of marketers are already sharing this type of content, and it has the 5th highest ROI of any trend.

-Foster Community or Collaboration
+Fostering Community or Collaboration

-Conversations that people have will help you learn more about your audiences and what they care for so you can create content more relevant to their needs.
 Community building is trending in marketing, and 90% of marketers say that building an active online community is crucial to success in 2023.
 Consumers also want to join communities (20% have joined one in the past three months).

-Impart Knowledge or Educate
+Imparting Knowledge or Educating

-Popular types of content you can use to tell educational stories are blog posts and YouTube videos.
-For example, You can tell a story with a trial-and-error experience for readers to learn about a problem and how you applied a solution.
-This can help people facing a similar problem discover how to tackle it and expose you to new audiences who might be searching for resources to solve their issue but have yet to hear of you.
+Popular types of content I use to tell educational stories are blog posts and YouTube videos.
+For example, I can tell a story with a trial-and-error experience for readers to learn about a problem and how I applied a solution.

-Fun fact: Website/seo/blogs have the highest ROI of any marketing channel.
+Fun fact: Website/SEO/blogs have the highest ROI of any marketing channel.

 4. Establish your call-to-action.